Christine Girard: Career

 Girard built upon these achievements by finally winning a crown as champion when she won the gold medal at the 2010 Commonwealth Games in Delhi and completed her Commonwealth Games medal collection.
 En route to winning her gold Girard set a Commonwealth Games record in the snatch at 105 kg, in the clean and jerk she added an additional 130 kg for a total of 235 kg which were also Commonwealth records.
 Girard next conquered the 2011 Pan American Games when she won the gold in her weight class in Guadalajara.

 At the 2012 Summer Olympics, Girard participated in the women's 63 kg.
 She finished fourth in the snatch portion, then second in the clean and jerk, lifting 133 kg.
 Her total of 236 kg put her third, behind Maiya Maneza and Svetlana Tsarukayeva.
 She became the first Canadian woman, and third Canadian overall, to win a medal in weightlifting.
 Girard said that winning the Olympic medal was one of her top two best moments in life, "It is very hard to describe how I feel.
 Four years ago in Beijing I came fourth, and since then I have spent the past four years training through injuries and various changes in my life to get to this moment.
 All I have been thinking about is getting on the podium.
 Now I have reached it.
 It feels good.
 I should say my wedding comes close, but this is completely different.

-In July 2016, the International Weightlifting Federation (IWF) reported that the IOC reanalyses of samples taken in 2012 uncovered prohibited anabolic agents in both the gold medalist and silver medalist.
-These were confirmed in 2018, making Girard the first Canadian gold medalist in female weightlifting since its introduction in 2000.
+In July 2016, the International Weightlifting Federation (IWF) reported that the IOC reanalyses of samples taken in 2012 uncovered prohibited anabolic agents in both the gold medallist and silver medallist.
+These were confirmed in 2018, making Girard the first Canadian gold medallist in female weightlifting since its introduction in 2000.
 This was confirmed in April 2018.

 After a reanalysis of the 2008 Beijing Olympics in August 2016, the IWF reported that silver medallist Irina Nekrassova had used a prohibited substance.
 This was confirmed in 2018 and Girard was awarded a bronze medal, preceding her previous standing of first female Canadian weightlifting medallist to 2008.
 Girard received both the Beijing bronze and London gold medals at a ceremony in Ottawa on December 3, 2018.

-In 2019, Girard was inducted into the Canadian Olympic Committee's Hall of Fame.
+In October 2019, Girard was inducted into the Canadian Olympic Committee's Hall of Fame.

+In July 2020, Girard was inducted into the Pan-American Weightlifting Federation's Hall of Fame.

+In February 2023, Girard was named Chef de Mission for Team Canada at the 2023 Pan-American Games in Santiago, Chile.